-Miles and points beginners often ask which travel rewards credit cards to get first.
+Miles and points beginners often ask which travel rewards credit cards for beginners are the best.
 It’s understandable.
 First, there are so many travel rewards credit cards available.
-Second, many people believe credit card myths which can make applying for them stressful.
+Second, many people believe credit card myths which make applying for them stressful.

 The major banks have their application rules and Chase, by far, has the most restrictive.
-If you’ve been approved for more than 5 credit cards in the last 24 months from any bank, Chase will deny your application even if you have a stellar credit score.
+If you’ve been approved for 5 or more credit cards in the last 24 months from any bank, Chase will deny your application even if you have a stellar credit score.
 Travel hackers affectionately refer to this rule as 5/24.

-Before I continue, though, it’s important to point out that you’ll need a credit score of 700+ to qualify for most travel rewards credit cards.
-Use a free service like Credit Sesame to find out your credit score and always pay off your credit card balances in full at the end of the month.
+Before continuing, though, it’s important to point out that you’ll need a credit score of 700+ to qualify for most travel rewards credit cards.
+Many credit cards offer customers the ability to check their credit score.
+If you don’t have one that does, use a service like Experian to find out your FICO 8 credit score for just $1.
+And lastly, responsible miles and points enthusiasts always pay off their credit card balances in full at the end of the month.
+If you have trouble doing so, travel hacking isn’t the right hobby for you.

 Travel Rewards Credit Cards for Beginners: The First 5 to Get + a Strategy